DouglasNeuroInformatics/OpenDataCapture/apps/marketing/src/content/blog/what-is-open-data-capture.md

 ## Introduction

-Open Data Capture is an easy-to-use web application designed for continuous clinical data capture.
-It offers users the ability to conduct both remote and in-person clinical assessments, storing the results in a secure, structured, and standardized manner.
-These results may be used for research purposes, or to drive powerful visualizations to better characterize service users and access internal service performance.
-This article provides a high-level technical overview of the major features and architecture of Open Data Capture.

 ## Architecture

 Open Data Capture is written in TypeScript, with all source code located in a monorepo managed by [Turborepo](https://turbo.build/).
 In the repository, there are three primary folders of interest: